csvconf/csvconf.com/faq.md

 We will also use our existing csv,conf Slack channel to communicate with speakers and attendees throughout the conference.
 Sign up now! <https://csvconf-slackin.herokuapp.com/>

-## How will you handle questions from the audience
+## How will you handle questions from the audience?

-Within Crowdcast, Please use the ‘Questions’ tab for questions for the speaker.
+*Questions for the speaker during their talk:* Within Crowdcast, Please use the ‘Questions’ tab for questions for the speaker.
 These can be voted up & questions with the most votes will be asked to the speaker.
 The question writer will have the option to turn on their microphone and video to ask their question during the Q+A, or the moderator can ask the question if desired.

+*Questions for the speaker after their talk:* We anticipate moving quickly, so there might not be enough time for the speaker to answer every question after their talk ends.
+If this is the case, the moderators will re-post the remaining questions in a Slack channel so the speakers can respond to the questions at their own pace.

-There is also a live chat that can be used for posting links to related work, general chit chat, and clapping after the talks end (👏).
+*Questions/comments for your fellow audience members:* There is also a live chat that can be used for posting links to related work, general chit chat, and clapping after the talks end (👏).
 Remember to follow our Code of Conduct when participating in the chat.

+*Questions for the organizers:* Please reach out in Slack if you have questions for the organizers.
+For technical help, see the help channel in Slack.
+For any inquiries related to the Code of Conduct, please follow the reporting guidelines specified in the [Code of Conduct](https://csvconf.com/coc/).

 ## It looks like sessions 3 & 4 and 9 & 10 will run simultaneously.
 Why is this?